Canon 1D C vs Panasonic G7

 Of the two cameras under consideration, the Canon 1D C features a full frame sensor and the Panasonic G7 a Four Thirds sensor.
 The sensor area in the G7 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the 1DC has a native 3:2 aspect ratio, while the one in the G7 offers a 4:3 aspect.

 With 17.9MP, the 1DC offers a higher resolution than the G7 (15.8MP), but the 1DC nevertheless has larger individual pixels (pixel pitch of 6.95μm versus 3.77μm for the G7) due to its larger sensor.
-However, the G7 is a somewhat more recent model (by 3 years and 1 month) than the 1DC, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the G7 is a much more recent model (by 3 years and 1 month) than the 1DC, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Canon EOS-1D C has a native sensitivity range from ISO 100 to ISO 51200, which can be extended to ISO 50-204800.
 The corresponding ISO settings for the Panasonic Lumix DMC-G7 are ISO 160 to ISO 25600 (no boost).

 Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.